lonewolf24/Raspberry-Pi-Adafruit-Motor-Shield-Interface/README.md

 The code I used to test this is provided in the repository (Code belongs to Christopher Barnatt who runs ExplainingComputers YouTube channel).
 To run the code you need to use Thonny on Raspberry Pi.

 As of now only Servo's can be controlled using this method when I figure out how to use DC motors or Stepper moters with AFM on Raspberry Pi I will make a commit on this repository.
 Till then this is as far as I could go.
+Please feel free to contribute as this would help others as there is no tutorial on how to interface AFM with Raspberry Pi.